Coffee Grind Chart - The Ultimate Guide

 If you’re still skeptical, go ahead and replicate the experiment.
 It’s quite easy to do.
 See for yourself.
 It’s worth figuring out.
 Especially since, once you have the right circumstances, you’ll hit a coffee nirvana — your ideal perfect cup every morning.

-Three things: whole beans, a grinder, and whatever machine/item/stuff you need to perform your brewing method.
+Three things: whole coffee beans, a grinder, and whatever machine/coffee-making device you need to perform your brewing method.

-Whole beans and a conical burr grinder give you the most control over your grind, which ultimately leads to mastery over your caffeine!
-This is the goal.
-Total mastery.
-Get on this level with me.
+Whole beans and a conical burr grinder give you the most control over your grind, which ultimately leads to mastery over your coffee!
+And that's every coffee lover's goal, right?

 Conical burr grinders, on the other hand, typically use ceramic blades and they move at a much slower pace, which means none of that pesky heat.
 No burnt taste.
 Unless you like assaulting your taste buds.
 They also produce a uniform consistency, reducing any wonky extraction problems.

-Read more about grinders here.
-You can find conical burr grinders all along the money scale, from super duper affordable (like, wouldn’t think twice about clicking “buy now”) all the way up to the kind that you have to leave in your cart and hypothetically pitch to your mom the next day despite the fact that you’d be spending your own money.
+You can find conical burr coffee grinders all along the money scale, from super duper affordable (like, wouldn’t think twice about clicking “buy now”) all the way up to the kind that you have to leave in your cart and hypothetically pitch to your mom the next day despite the fact that you’d be spending your own money.

 Now, the first thing you need to know is this: depending on your method of brewing, you need different types of grounds.
 There’s a simple equation to help deduce what type of grind you should use if you’re too lazy to pull up a guide: the quicker the extraction process, the finer the grind.

 The same goes the other way — the longer the extraction time, the coarser the grounds need to be.
 No matter what, though, the grind needs to be consistent.